 North African-focused oil and gas business

-Major new field set to come onstream at South Disouq in middle of this year
+Major new field set to come onstream at South Disouq by end of 2019

 Receivables falling in Egypt as government pays off arrears